The state of Missouri allows for absentee voting if you:

 Voters may call 816-842-4820 ext.
 227 to request an absentee ballot application, write a letter, or download the application from this site.
 Absentee ballot applications will be available prior to each election.

-click here to download the November 5, 2019 Special Election Absentee Ballot Application.
-Applications must be received by 5:00 p.m. on October 23, 2019 to be guaranteed a ballot by mail.
+The deadline to request an absentee ballot by mail for the November 5 election has passed.
+Applications must have been received by 5:00 p.m. on October 23, 2019 to be guaranteed a ballot by mail.

 Absentee ballot applications may be returned by mail or fax to: